California Legal Sports Betting Overview

 Current Sports Betting Status in California

 Online and retail sports betting are illegal in California.
-For lawmakers to introduce sports wagering laws, the public needs to vote on whether it accepts sports betting.
-Two propositions are on the November ballot.
-Proposition 26 is backed by the tribes and plans to introduce retail sports betting to the state’s casinos.
-Proposition 27 is backed by sportsbooks and plans to introduce online sports betting to the Golden State.
+For lawmakers to introduce sports wagering laws, the public needs to vote on whether it accepts sports betting, and two propositions on the November 2022 ballot failed.
 Until sports betting is legalized, you can play Daily Fantasy Sports (DFS) games, bet on horses online, or visit a neighboring state which offers legal sports betting in order to place wagers.

 Timeline for Sports Betting in California